-If the active duty member is not available due to deployment, TAD, etc., but desires On-Base housing, he/she can give authorization to their spouse to sign a lease with the privatize partners with a Special Power of Attorney.
+If the active duty service member is not available due to deployment, TAD, etc., but desires On-Base housing, he/she can give authorization to their spouse to sign a lease with the privatized partners with a Special Power of Attorney (SPOA).
 The two acceptable SPOA options are provided herein that can be used to authorize the spouse to initiate On-Base housing.
 If the service member is in the area he/she is required to visit the MHO to apply and process required documentation.

-All advance inbound Applications should be directed to the Military Family Housing Office.
+All advance inbound applications should be directed to the Military Housing Office (MHO).

 • DD Form 1746 (Please include a valid email address, in case our office needs to contact you)